nickmendezFlatiron/Order-Pro/README.md

 # Order Pro
 ### Overview
 __Order Pro__ is an order management tool for retail/commerce businesses.
-Easily create , search , and fulfill orders from a simple interface.
+Easily create , manage,  search , and fulfill orders from a simple interface.

+## Pages/Routes
+ ***Note*** : each page features a navigation bar , which features links to the main pages
+### 1. Home Page
+![Home Page] ('./src/assets/readme/homepage.png')
+  - The homepage features an introduction to Order Pro
+  -
+### 2. My Orders Page
+![Orders Page] ('./src/assets/readme/my-orders-page.png')
+  - This page displays a table of all user generated orders
+  - The searchbar allows users to search by order number, date , customer name , or item name
+### 3. Create Order Page
+![Create Order Page] ('./src/assets/readme/create-order-page.png')
+  - Create a new order by filling out the form
+    - each is input required
+    - order numbers are generated automatically , no order number is repeated
+### 4. Order Number
+![Order Number Page] ('./src/assets/readme/order-number-page.png')
+  - Each order number page is generated when a new order is submitted
+  - Access all order-specific information from this page
+  - all order number pages follow the same url structure
 ### Requirements
 * Node 16.14.2
-* react-bootstrap 2.3.0 (Bootstrap 5)
+* React Bootstrap 2.3.0 (Bootstrap 5)
-*
+* React Router

 ### Installation and Setup
 * Fork and clone